 While this page has a focus on OA articles, other research outputs can be published OA as well.
 Read more about OA benefits and debunking common myths in the article Benefits of publishing your work open access: debunking myths.

-SHERPA Romeo aggregates information on journal open access policies.
-Search by journal title, ISSN, or publisher name to view a summary of their OA options, including green OA.
+Jisc's Open Policy Finder allows you to check the OA policies of journals and funders ahead of time before you submit.
+Search by funder name, journal title, ISSN, or publisher name to view a summary of their OA options, including green OA.
 Records in this database includes information on publication fees, copyright ownership, embargo timelines, and more.